Check engine message on Fiat: what does it mean?

 Clear the engine fault with an OBD2 diagnostic tool

 To remove the message “Have engine checked” on a Fiat, the most reliable solution is to use an OBD2 diagnostic tool.
-Simply connect the tool to the vehicle’s OBD port, read the stored fault codes, and clear them after identifying and ideally fixing the issue.
+Simply connect the tool to the vehicle's OBD port, read the recorded fault codes, and clear them after identifying and ideally fixing the fault.

 Reset the message “Have engine checked” without a diagnostic tool